This post contains links that we may earn a small commission for at no cost to you read more

 When you first begin your health journey, it can be stressful.
 It can be even more difficult if your body weight exceeds the weight limits on most traditional workout equipment.
 But that’s why this article exists!
-We’re here to help you find the best rowing machine to both physically support you and help you with your health/fitness journey!
+We’re here to help you find the best heavy duty rowing machines to both physically support you and help you with your health/fitness journey!

 Not everyone exercises to lose weight, but many folks do.
-So, let’s explore some of the aspects and qualities of rowing machines and their benefits for your body!
+So, let’s explore some of the aspects and qualities of heavy duty rowing machines and their benefits for your body!

 How Long Should You Use a Rowing Machine to Lose Weight?